 Frequently Asked Questions

-Whereas organizations such as Save the Fraser, Three Lakes Watershed Association, and the Upper Colorado River Wild and Scenic Stakeholder Group do much-needed work in limited geographic areas, UCRWG will focus on the watershed as a whole.
-UCRWG seeks to provide a foundational network and serve as a common forum for these smaller organizations and private individuals working to conserve and protect the Upper Colorado River.
+Whereas organizations such as Save the Fraser, Three Lakes Watershed Association, and the Upper Colorado River Wild and Scenic Stakeholder Group do much-needed work in limited geographic areas, UCRWG focuses on the watershed as a whole.
+UCRWG seeks to provide a foundation network to serve as a common forum for the smaller organizations and private individuals working to conserve and protect the Upper Colorado River.

 UCRWG is using the established model of a watershed group to effectively organize community interests while giving the citizens of Grand County something they historically have not had in the management of local water resources: a collective, nonpolitical voice in management decisions.
 Add your voice to ours!

 A watershed is an area of land that drains into a given body of water – from a river or a lake to the ocean.
 Every rain drop that falls runs downhill until it reaches a larger body of water.
 Creeks turn into streams that combine to form rivers, which in turn meet up and eventually flow into an ocean.
 At each stage, the body of water grows larger.

 The Colorado River watershed is the geographic area surrounding the river itself and encompassing all of the streams, creeks, and ditches that feed into the waters of the Colorado, with UCRWG’s target area covering approximately 1,868 square miles.
 While that drainage behind your house may seem small and insignificant, those waters are bound for greater things – every drop of water that falls in Grand County makes its way toward the Colorado River, adding to its flow at the start of a 1,450 mile journey to the sea.